Articles related to steak tartare

 This recipe for Polish steak tartare or befsztyk tatarski is from chef Marek (Mark) Widomski, founder and director of the Culinary Institute in Krakow.

-Yuk Hwe (Korean Beef Tartare) - Korean Food - About.com
+Yuk Hwe (Korean Beef Tartare) - About Korean Food

 The easy, pretty, and delicious recipe for yuk hwe, also spelled in English as yukhoe, yukhae, yukke, or just Korean beef tartare.